lingui/js-lingui/website/docs/ref/conf.md

    ]
 }
 ```
-Visit [Advanced: Custom Extractor](/guides/custom-extractor.md) to learn how to create custom extractor.
+Visit [Advanced: Custom Extractor](/docs/guides/custom-extractor.md) to learn how to create a custom extractor.